Data-Driven LQR with Finite-Time Experiments via Extremum-Seeking Policy Iteration: Introduction

 The main contribution of this paper is the development of \algoext/ (\algo/), namely, a novel data-driven strategy for solving LQR problems.
-Our approach does not need direct knowledge of system matrices, cost matrices, and state measurements and situates itself at the intersection of off-policy and on-policy methods.
+Our approach does not need direct knowledge of system and cost matrices.
 More specifically, our method only needs a finite-time truncated version of the infinite-horizon cost (obtained, e.g., by running the real system or a simulator) computed by using a suitably perturbed version of the current policy maintained by the algorithm, see the schematic representation provided in Fig.~\ref{fig:sketch}.